joshfuggle/Desert-Alfred2-Theme/README.md

 [Alfred 2] (http://www.alfredapp.com/) Theme based on the Desert Theme that can be found in MacVim and gVim.

+If you have and questions or suggestions, then please visit the [alfred forums] (http://www.alfredforum.com/topic/1378-desert-theme/).

 ## Installation ##
 1. Download the latest [tag] (https://github.com/josh-fuggle/Desert-Alfred2-Theme/archive/desert-alfred2-theme-v1.zip),
 2. Unzip the downloaded file,